Biblical Steps to overcome sadness and depression as a teenager

 1. Ask Jesus to help you

-A lot of what we think in our life will change in time.
-That is why we need “godly parents” who can guide us.
-God is our “Abba Father,” and He hears the cry of His children.
+A lot of what we think in our life will change over time.
+That is why we need “godly parents” to guide us.
+Even without parents, we have God—our “Abba Father,” and He hears the cry of His children.
 (Galatians 3:26)

 However, not everyone is God’s child; only those who believe, repent (metanoia), and, most importantly, abide in Jesus.
 Therefore, one of the most important questions is if you abide in Jesus—which means you eagerly seek Him each day and obey His words.

 - Ask Jesus to strengthen your faith and give you a repentant heart.

 - Lean not on your understanding but acknowledge and thank God for all your troubles.

 - Jesus has your back and will never turn away those who seek him.
 (1 Peter 5:7)

 “Come to me, all who labor and are heavily laden, and I will give you rest.”

 “Honor your parents” is the first commandment that promises it will be “good and well with you.”
 But the opposite is true: It will not be well with you if you dishonor your parents by disobeying them.

 Trauma, finances, or bad relationships can cause depression.
 However, depression is often rooted in a rebellious and disobedient heart.
 We want to do things our way, causing us to disobey our parents, which is rebellion in the Bible.

 A child who rebels against their parents is a rebellion that translates into unforgiveness, a sin that “imprisons the hearts and hurts everyone, including yourself.
 But love covers a multitude of sins.
 Hence, we must forgive to move on.